samesimilar/m5_soundfile/README.md

 Copy the resulting `m5_soundfile` library file to a place where Pd can find it.

+To include these objects in your patch, use `declare -lib m5_soundfile`.
+See the patches in examples/ for details.

 ### What are the new features for m5_readsf\~ and m5_writesf\~ ?

 Fundamentally these new objects allow you to start/stop playback/recording at a specific sample-time.
 They also enable arbitrary loop lengths and input-threshold-start recording.